-Classroom (Lecture) Hours: 50; Total Quarter Credit Hours: 5
+Classroom (Lecture) Hours: 50; Total Quarter Credit Hours: 5 Prerequisite: None

-GE140 - WORLD HISTORY AND CULTURE FROM THE CULINARY PERSPECTIVE epicure and gastronome, Jean-Anthelme Brillat-Savarin stated, "Gastronomy governs the whole of human man."
+GE140 - WORLD HISTORY AND CULTURE FROM THE CULINARY PERSPECTIVE

+Throughout history, food has done more than just provide nourishment.
+From prehistoric times to the present day, food and the pursuit of it has had a transformative role in human history.
+Food has impacted societal organization, industrial development, military conflict, and economic expansion.
+As epicure and gastronome, Jean-Anthelme Brillat-Savarin stated, "Gastronomy governs the whole of human man."
 In addition, food also serves a role in the cultural development of religion, economics, and politics.
 This course examines the role of food and its contribution and influence over history, culture, religion, economics, and politics.
 Food customs and attitudes are also explored, as well as, the social awareness selected food patterns and customs.